Do Catholics and Muslims who Worship the same God?

 Catechism Verse 841

 Pope Benedict's comments in Germany make clear that the Catholic Church is not in bed with Islam.
-The text of the Pope's controversial speech is here.
-In the 1400 year history with the Muslims our relationship has not been full of love and roses.
+Our 1400 year history with the Muslims has not been love and roses.
 Muslims have spilled more Catholic blood than any other nation or people.
-In a recent news report of an Islamic demonstration a Muslim talked about the "evil trinity" of the Pope, Tony Blair, and George Bush.
-This hardly sounds like we are in conspiracy with the Muslims.
-However, some Evangelicals think exactly that.
 We got an email that said:

 The first question is "what is the plan of salvation?"
 We believe it is that all peoples would come to know God through our Lord and Saviour Jesus Christ.
 (Mat 28:19) Therefore all people are part of God's plan for salvation.
 They are to be evangelized in the name of Jesus.
 There is nothing biblically incorrect about the Catechism saying we should carry that message of salvation to Muslims and include them in that plan of salvation.

-Martin and Gracia Burnham were Bible believing Evangelical Christian missionaries (not Catholic) who were captured by Islam terrorists in Indonesia and held for over a year.
-This husband and wife team spent over a year living with Islam extremists.
+Martin and Gracia Burnham were Evangelical Christian missionaries who were captured by Islam terrorists in Indonesia and held for over a year.
 The wife, Gracia Burnham was rescued by Indonesian police after a year.
-She sustained a gunshot wound and the husband was shot to death in the crossfire of the battle.
+She had a gunshot wound and her husband was killed in the crossfire of the battle.
 The following is an excerpt that helps get inside the Muslim mind.

 Interviewer: Did you learn anything about ministering to Muslims that might be helpful to others?